Happy Town (TV series)

 Happy Town is an American drama television series that premiered on ABC on Wednesday, April 28, 2010, and ended on June 16, 2010.
 It was created by Josh Appelbaum, Andre Nemec, and Scott Rosenberg.
-It had a total of eight episodes, but only six was broadcast on ABC.
+It had a total of eight episodes, but only six were broadcast on ABC.
 The remaining two, "Dallas Alice Doesn't Live Here Anymore" and the series finale, "Blame It on Rio Bravo", were available for viewing only at the network's website on July 1, 2010.

 Plot

 A period of peace following a series of unsolved kidnappings is cut short when a new crime has everyone talking in the small Minnesota town of Haplin.
 The townsfolk are convinced the crimes are committed by the so-called "Magic Man", a person whom character Merritt Grieves describes as having "an ability to make people disappear that bordered on the mystical".
 Seven people have vanished, never to be heard from again.

 As the series progresses, it seems evident that the disappearances are related to an old German film titled Die Blaue Tür (The Blue Door).